-In the midst of the region's abundant natural resources and growth opportunities, we recognize many challenges facing our communities are rooted in poverty, poor physical and mental health, addiction, lack of universal access to essential healthcare, population decline and economic challenges.
-We realize that no one can tackle these issues alone, and that's why we're here to help.
+Southwest Virginia is blessed with resplendent natural resources and opportunities for growth.
+Like many other areas across our nation, we face complex issues rooted in poverty, poor physical and mental health, addiction, lack of universal access to essential healthcare, population decline and economic challenges.
+No one can tackle these issues alone.
+That's why we're here to help.